denniskigen/ampath-forms/pages/docs/core-concepts/sections.md

 # Sections

 A section is an element of a form schema that groups together related questions.

-Sections will be rendered in "collapsed mode" by default.
-Set `isExpanded` to `true` in the section definition if you want section rendered in "expanded mode".
+It consists of a label, an `isExpanded` boolean property, and a set of questions.
+Sections get rendered in 'collapsed mode' by default.
+Set `isExpanded` to `true` in the section definition if you want section rendered in 'expanded mode'.

 Below is an example of an `Encounter Details` page with a section labelled `Encounter Info`.